nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Saving data:**

+* Everytime you make changes to any of your goals and habits, the changes are **immediately** reflected in the storage file.
+This is to ensure that in the event you closed the program without using the command `bye`, we can ensure that **most of your data are saved**.
-Before you exit the program, the goals you set and the habits you tracked are **automatically** saved in a text file at the relative storage path, `data/habits.txt`.
+* Before you exit the program, the goals you set and the habits you have added are **automatically** saved in a text file at the relative storage path, `data/habits.txt`.

 ## FAQ